I think they made the right decision. When to use intuition? What determines decision making in a difficult situation?

 Fear

 In order to get rid of fear, you need to very vividly imagine the worst case scenario.
-Of course, it will be greatly exaggerated, but playing a frightening moment in your imagination will allow you to touch your own fear and prepare for possible problems on the way to the goal.
+Of course, it will be greatly exaggerated, but replaying a frightening moment in your imagination will allow you to touch your own fear and prepare for it. possible problems on the way to the goal.

 Breath